Husky Football Camps

 Defensive Line CoachBurl Jordan

-Burl Jordan enters his fifth year as an assistant coach at HBU, where his focus in on the defensive line.
+Burl Jordan enters his seventh year as an assistant coach at HBU, where his focus in on the defensive line.

 During the fall of 2015, three of the Huskies’ defensive linemen – Trae Gardner, Tyler Helaire and Kendrick Johnson – were named to the Southland Conference Commissioner’s Honor Roll.
 In HBU’s inaugural season in 2014, Jordan helped coach defensive end Josh Jones to a top-five finish in the league in sacks and top-15 finish in tackles for loss, while Chris Pitre and DaMarko Williams made the Commissioner’s Honor Roll.